lorinder/TvRQ/README.txt

 Running the testing tools
 -------------------------

-There are two kinds of testing tools, the test_* and the testi_* kind. the "i" in testi_ stands for "interactive".
+There are two kinds of testing tools, unit tests and interactive tests.
 The interactive tools print out some output (e.g. a matrix) on screen in response to command line arguments.
 The user can thus check if the output is as expected.
 They do not however have a way to sanity-check that output themselves.
-The test_* tools on the other hand perform some self-consistency checks, and return a nonzero exit status in the case of failures.
-Short description of the tools:
+The unit test tools on the other hand perform some self-consistency checks, and return a nonzero exit status in the case of failures.

+Short description of some of the tools:
+	Unit tests:
-	test_gf256	- sanity checks the GF(256) finite field operations
+	gf256	- sanity checks the GF(256) finite field operations
-	test_m256v	- sanity checks matrix operations
+	m256v	- sanity checks matrix operations
-	test_rq_api	- sanity check the RQ code via the API (help: -h)
+	rq_encdec_match	- sanity check the RQ code via the API (help: -h)

+	Interactive tests:
-	testi_lt	- display lt rows.
+	lt	- display lt rows.
 Args: <K> <ISI0> <ISI1> ...
-	testi_ldpc	- display ldpc rows.
+	ldpc	- display ldpc rows.
 Args: <K>
-	testi_hdpc	- display hdpc rows.
+	hdpc	- display hdpc rows.
 Args: <K> <fast-flag>
-	testi_parameters - display parameter computation.
+	parameters - display parameter computation.
 Args: <K>
-	testi_rq_matrix	- display the entire RQ matrix.
+	rq_matrix - display the entire RQ matrix.
 Args <K> <ISI0> ...

 Running the test suite
 ----------------------